SmartFarmingLab/field_dataset_survey/README.md

 ## Acknowledgements

 This work and the Rubin Feldschwarm® ÖkoSystem project are funded by the German Federal Ministry of Education and Research (BMBF) (grant no. 03RU2U051F, 03RU2U053C).

+## License

+This dataset collection is provided for research purposes.
+Please refer to the individual dataset licenses for usage terms and conditions.